FOREX-Euro's gains held back by caution over ECB meeting

 Norway’s central bank also kept rates on hold but reiterated its plans for a March increase, sending the crown up as much as half a percent versus the euro and the dollar.

-China’s offshore yuan dipped 0.2 percent to 6.8780 as traders questioned whether Washington and Beijing would be able to calm tensions in their trade war.
-(Editing by Larry King and Jon Boyle)
+China’s offshore yuan dipped 0.1 percent to 6.8775 as traders questioned whether Washington and Beijing will be able to calm tensions in their trade war.
+(Editing by Larry King)